Cairnarvon/goldbug/doc/cipher.rst

-   The bifid cipher was invented around 1901 by Félix Delastelle, and was notable in that it combined fractionated substitution with transposition by way of a :class:`Polybius` square.
+   The bifid cipher was invented around 1901 by Félix Delastelle, and was notable in that it combined fractionated substitution with transposition by way of a :class:`goldbug.util.Polybius` square.

    To demonstrate, let's use the following square as the key: